 Following the completion of the program update and its commensurate public involvement processes, the Policy Committee of the Akron Metropolitan Area Transportation Study (AMATS) approved the Transportation Improvement Program for Fiscal Year 2026 Through Fiscal Year 2029 for the Greater Akron area by adopting Resolution 2025-XX during its May 15, 2025 meeting.

-A copy of the signed resolution is located below.
+A copy of the resolution (expected to be signed May 15, 2025) is located below.